MisterJimson/xamarin-android-library-demo/README.md

-# xamarin-android-library-demo
+# Xamarin Android Library Resource.Designer Fix

-This repo is to demonstrate how to avoid the missing values in Resource.designer.cs issue.
+This library is to demonstrate how to avoid causing Resource.Designer issue for your users.